Rays vs. Rangers Player Props Betting Odds

 Diaz Stats

-- Diaz enters this game looking to extend his five-game hit streak.
-In his last five games he is batting .364 with two doubles, two walks and four RBI.
+- Diaz brings a six-game streak with at least one hit into this matchup.
+During his last 10 games he is batting .250 with two doubles, three walks and five RBI.

 Diaz Recent Games